robric/wiki-contrail-controller/Simple-Gateway.md

 **ipam-subnets**: Subnets used by vn.
 It can be single or multiple

 **gateway-routes**: If any route is present then only those routes will be published by VGW or Default route (0.0.0.0) will be published

+As per the above configuration, from the list of 3 compute nodes (host4,host5 and host6), 2 of them (host4 and host5) picked up for configuring VGW.
+In host4, Two VGW interface is configured with named vgw1 and vgw2.
+They are associated with virtual network public and public1 respectively.
+Key 'ipam-subnets' represent the subnets used by each virtual network.
+Same VGW interface   can be configured in different compute node.
+But they need to be associated with same virtual network.
+In the above example vgw2 is configured in 2 host, host4 and host5.
+In both the cases they are associated with same virtual network.
+Key 'gateway-routes' is an optional parameter.
+If 'gateway-routes' is configured, corresponding vgw will only publish list of routes mentioned in the list.

 Once this above configuration is present, while executing fab setup_all, this will provision VGW.